What Is the Enterprise Value of a Company?

-At a high level, enterprise value can be defined as a number that theoretically represents the entire cost of a company if you, or some other investor, were to acquire 100% of it.
+Enterprise value is a calculation that theoretically represents the entire cost of a company if a single entity were to take it over.
 For a publicly-traded company, this would mean buying up all of the stock shares, effectively taking the company private.

 You can calculate enterprise value by adding a corporation’s market capitalization, preferred stock, and outstanding debt together and then subtracting out the cash and cash equivalents found on the balance sheet.

-Market Capitalization: Sometimes referred to as a market cap, you would calculate market capitalization by taking the number of shares of common stock multiplied by the current price per share of the company’s stock.
+Sometimes referred to as a market cap, market capitalization is the number of shares of common stock multiplied by the current price per share of the company’s stock.

-For example, if Billy Bob’s Tire Company had 1 million shares of stock outstanding and the current stock price was $50 per share, the company’s market capitalization would be $50 million (1 million shares x $50 per share = $50 million market cap).
+For example, if a business had 1 million shares of stock outstanding and the current stock price was $50 per share, the company’s market capitalization would be $50 million (1 million shares x $50 per share = $50 million market cap).

 Preferred stock that can be exchanged for the common stock is known as convertible preferred stock.
 Regardless, the preferred stock represents a claim on the business that must be factored into enterprise value.

-Cash and Cash Equivalents: Once you’ve purchased a business, you own whatever cash it has sitting in the bank.
-After acquiring complete ownership, you can take this cash and put it in your pocket absent some sort of covenant restriction on any financing you used, replacing some of the money you expended to buy the business.
+Once you’ve purchased a business, you own whatever cash it has sitting in the bank.
+After acquiring complete ownership, this cash can replace some of the money you expended to buy the business.